International Chemical Identifier: MInChI

+It is also possible to create mixfiles with missing chemical formulae and generate MInChI from them; the "third part" of MInChI is intended to adapt to such situations.
+For more examples, readers can visit the MInChI Demo page.
+The "Create MInChI" button generates MInChI.
+Right-clicking on a node and choosing "copy branch" produces its Mixfile representation in the clipboard.

+History

 Name

 The format was originally called IChI (IUPAC Chemical Identifier), then renamed in July 2004 to INChI (IUPAC-NIST Chemical Identifier), and renamed again in November 2004 to InChI (IUPAC International Chemical Identifier), a trademark of IUPAC.

 Continuing development

 Scientific direction of the InChI standard is carried out by the IUPAC Division VIII Subcommittee, and funding of subgroups investigating and defining the expansion of the standard is carried out by both IUPAC and the InChI Trust.
 The InChI Trust funds the development, testing and documentation of the InChI.
 Current extensions are being defined to handle polymers and mixtures, Markush structures, isotopologues and isotopomers, reactions, organometallics, and nanomaterials, and once accepted by the Division VIII Subcommittee will be added to the algorithm.

-Software
+The continuing development of the standard has been supported since 2010 by the not-for-profit InChI Trust, of which IUPAC is a member.
+Version 1.06 and was released in December 2020.

+Version history

 The InChI Trust has developed software to generate the InChI, InChIKey and other identifiers.
 The release history of this software follows.